status-im/help.status.im/docs/en/getting-started/create-or-restore-your-status-profile-using-a-recovery-phrase.md

 ## What to expect

-- Your funds are safe and recoverable as long as you know your recovery phrase and [keep it safe][back-up-and-secure-your-recovery-phrase].
+- Your wallet funds are safe and recoverable as long as you know your recovery phrase and [keep it safe][back-up-and-secure-your-recovery-phrase].
 - You can create a new Status profile using your existing Ethereum address.
 - If you already use Status in one device and want to add your profile and funds to a new device, you don't need your recovery phrase.
 [Sync your new device][add-a-new-device-to-your-status-profile] for the best experience.
 - If you already use Status but don't have access to your previous device, you can restore your Status profile on a new device if you have used the app within the past 30 days.